 Review by Pokejedservo

-+ It generally has a good sense of humor
++ It has a decently moderate amount of challenge

 Rating: 4.0 - Great